 Coda VI: Richards' autobiography, Life, was in bookstores just before Halloween in '10.
 "You can't imagine that this book could be any better than it is," said Rolling Stone Managing Editor Will Dana.
 "Keith holds nothing back.
 It's funny, gossipy, profane and moving and by the time you finish it you feel like you're friends with Keith Richards."
 To promo the book, Rolling Stone published an exclusive excerpt prior to its release.

 The book publisher chimed in saying the guitarist "tells his story of life in the crossfire hurricane - unfettered, fearless, and true."

 The best-seller gained instant notoriety due to well publicized digs at Jagger (Richards later apologized for his catty comments).
 But Richards was also quick to compliment his bandmate when warranted.
 He confirmed some of his and the band's more notorious moments while debunking or clarifying others.
 More important, the book provided a close look at the Jagger/Richards dynamic that led the group through the decades.

-Then it was back to business as the Stones celebrated their 50th anniversary.
+Coda VII: It was back to business as the Stones celebrated their 50th anniversary.
 First, there was a five concert run with guest appearances by Eric Clapton and Jeff Beck.
-During the first show at London's O2 Arena former-Stones Bill Wyman and Mick Taylor made an appearance.
+During the first show at London's O2 Arena former Stones, Bill Wyman and Mick Taylor, made an appearance.